donlovett/katacoda-scenarios/demo/step1.md

 Let's confirm where we are

-Rather than type the commands on the right part of the screen - Just click on the symbol at the end of the command.
+Rather than type the commands on the right part of the screen - Just click on the return symbol at the end of the command.

 First practice